nochtjs/nocht/docs/core/scheduler.md

 ## `.tick`

 The `.tick` function calls a function on the next possible moment.
-Essentially, on the next pass of the event loop.
-You can think of it similar to deferring the function by just a "tick".
-Similar to how `.nextTick` works in Vue.
+This can lead to some unexpected outcomes.
+Be sure to check out the

 For example say you're setting the color of something inside of a `requestAnimationFrame`.
 The result of that won't be ready on the very next line.